 encourage and inspire young generations to be successful in STEM subjects to promote the culture of research and passion for exploration and innovation

 strengthen the UAE’s position internationally in the space sector through contributing to manned space missions.

-The UAE Astronaut Programme is the first in the Arab world aimed towards developing skilled and capable Emirati astronauts to embark on future space missionsand serve as ambassadors for the UAE and the Arab world in space exploration.
+The UAE Astronaut Programme is the first in the Arab region aimed towards developing skilled and capable Emirati astronauts to embark on future space missionsand serve as ambassadors for the UAE and the Arab region in space exploration.
 Emirati astronaut Hazza Al Mansoori will be the first Arab and Emirati astronaut to travel to ISS on an eight-day space mission on 25 September 2019.
 The mission is part of an agreement made between Mohammed bin Rashid Space Centre (MBRSC) and the Russian Space Agency, Roscosmos to send the Emirati astronaut to participate in scientific research in a Russian space mission to the ISS, aboard a Soyuz-MS spacecraft.